 New Federal Provider Screening Regulations

-New federal regulations established by the Centers for Medicare and Medicaid Services (CMS) require enhanced screening and re-validation of providers enrolling with Colorado Medicaid.
-These regulations are designed to reduce the potential for Medicaid fraud, waste, and abuse.
+New federal regulations established by the Centers for Medicare and Medicaid Services (CMS) require enhanced screening and re-validation of providers enrolling with Health First Colorado.
+These regulations are designed to reduce the potential for fraud, waste, and abuse.
 The Department is seeking stakeholder feedback on how to implement these federal regulations.

-New! - Final Rule - This link will direct you to the Colorado Secretary of State website.
-From there you will need to click on the link under "Current version"; the Provider Screening Regulation is section 8.125 and begins on the bottom of page 130.
+Provider Screening Rule - This link will direct you to the Colorado Secretary of State website.
+From there you will need to click on the link under "Current version"; the Provider Screening Regulation is section 8.125 and begins on page 135.

-Provider Resources Page - The Department has created this dedicated web page for revalidation & screening instructions and FAQs.
+Provider Resources Page - The Department has created a dedicated web page for revalidation and screening instructions and FAQs.